albertkun/21S-ASIAAM-191A/readme.md

 ## Assignments and Evaluation:

 Students will be evaluated based on individual lab assignments, participation, and team based final project.
-Students are required to attend all lectures and labs each week.
+Students are expected to attend all lectures and labs each week.

  * 45% = Group project and assignments